accidental-trader/accidental-trader/README.md

 - 👋 Hi, I’m @accidental-trader
-- 👀 Freedom is the best asset you will ever own
+- 👀 Freedom is the best asset you will ever own in your lifetime
-- 🌱 I’m interested in Algo trading
 - 💞️ I’m looking for windofchange